A Combination Theorem for Trees of Metric Bundles: Introduction

+\item Edge spaces are uniformly qi embedded in the corresponding fibers. \end{enumerate} Then $\pi_X:X\ri B$ satisfies the Bestvina--Feighn hallway flaring condition. \end{remark}

-As a corollary of the above Lemma \ref{flaring-is-necessary-gen}, we get the following interesting result.
+As a consequence of Remark \ref{necessity-of-flaring}, we have the following.

-\begin{corollary*}{\bf \ref{flaring-is-necessity-gen-com-grp}.} Suppose $\Y$ is finite connected simplicial complex and $(\G,\Y)$ is a developable complex of finitely generated groups over $\Y$ such that the fundamental group $G$ of $(\G,\Y)$ is hyperbolic.
-Then it satisfies a uniform flaring condition. \end{corollary*}
+\begin{cor} Suppose $\G(\Y,Y)$ is a complex of groups as in Definition \ref{setup C} such that the fundamental group $\pi_1(\G(\Y,Y))$ of $\G(\Y,Y)$ is hyperbolic.
+Then $\G(\Y,Y)$ satisfies the Bestvina--Feighn hallway flaring condition.
+(Note that we do not require the universal cover of $\G(\Y)$ to be hyperbolic.) \end{cor} Finally, we conclude the introduction by explaining why our theorem is nontrivial.

-\begin{remark} In the above corollary, we do not require that the local groups and the development of the given complex of groups $(\G,\Y)$ corresponding to the (inclusion) morphism $i:(\G,\Y)\ri G$ to be hyperbolic.
-Also we do not need the local monomorphisms to be qi embedded. \end{remark}
+\begin{remark} $ $ The overall idea of the proof of Theorem \ref{main-theorem-com} closely follows from that of \cite{ps-kap} and makes crucial use of \cite{pranab-mahan}.
+We are intellectually indebted to both of these works.
+However, it is not a direct consequence of the combination theorems of \cite{BF} and \cite{pranab-mahan} in any obvious way for the following reason.
+Let $v\in V(T)$.
+As the space $X_v$ over $B_v$ is a metric bundle satisfying all conditions of the main theorem of \cite{pranab-mahan}, $X_v$ is (uniformly) hyperbolic.
+Now we can think of $X$ as a tree of metric spaces over $T$ where vertex spaces are these bundles and the edge spaces are inverse images under $\pi_B\circ\pi_X$ of the midpoints of the edges in $T$.
+But we can not apply the main theorem of \cite{BF} to this tree of spaces to conclude our theorem because in this case the edge spaces of the tree of spaces are not, in general, qi embedded in the corresponding vertex spaces. \end{remark}